 In December, U.S. gymnast McKayla Maroney took legal action against the United States Olympic Committee and USA Gymnastics, accusing the organizations’ officials of covering up knowledge of sexual abuse that has been going on within the organizations for decades.

-Fact: about one if every three women in our country have experienced sexual harassment in the workplace at some point in their career.
+Fact: about one if every three women in our country have experienced sexual harassment in the workplace at some point in their careers.

 Maroney, a Los Angeles resident, alleges that she had to sign a confidential financial settlement to not disclose the sexual abuse she suffered as a teenage gymnast.